Bayesian variance change point detection with credible sets: Introduction

-Bayesian change point methods offer a natural way to quantify uncertainty \citep{chernoff1964estimating,smi75,bar92,bar93,carlin1992hierarchical}.
-Despite this obvious benefit, the Bayesian literature has not kept pace with recent advances in change point detection, and practitioners do not commonly employ these methods.
+Bayesian change point methods offer a natural way to quantify uncertainty \cite{chernoff1964estimating,smi75,bar92,bar93,carlin1992hierarchical} and have been linked to robustness to model misspecification \cite{lai2011simple,cap21}.
+Despite this obvious benefit, the Bayesian literature has not kept pace with recent advances in the literature, and practitioners do not commonly employ these methods.
 The main reasons are the high computational burden required and the limited literature on statistical guarantees available for these methods.
 In the applications considered, such limitations are critical.
 A lack of theoretical guarantees is not desirable in high-stakes settings.
 Furthermore, while the sample size at a point in the organ is relatively small, one must repeat the analysis at thousands of locations, one for each point where the temperature is monitored.
-These motivations are common to other settings as well.
+Similar issues arise in other settings as well.

 The high run times of Bayesian change point methods are primarily due to the Markov chain Monte Carlo (MCMC).
-There are a few computational speed-up, including closed-form recursions that exploit conjugate priors \citep{fea06,lai2011simple}, Empirical Bayes approaches \citep{liu20}, and approximate recursions \citep{cap21}.
+There are a few computational speed-up, including closed-form recursions that exploit conjugate priors \cite{fea06,lai2011simple}, Empirical Bayes approaches \cite{liu20}, and approximate recursions \cite{cap21}.
 However, despite the improvements, Bayesian change point methods remain orders of magnitude slower than state-of-the-art approaches, even for small sample sizes.

 A statistical property that researchers seek in a change point method is the localization rate.
-The literature on this topic for Bayesian methods is minimal, with few works dealing with optimality in a minimax sense \citep{liu20,cap21}.
+The literature on this topic for Bayesian methods is minimal, with few works dealing with optimality in a minimax sense \cite{liu20,cap21}.
 A second way of looking at statistical guarantees is the trustworthiness of the algorithms used for inference.
 As sample size and number of change points grow, one questions the feasibility of MCMC chains to explore the state space fully, especially when the number of change points is unknown.
-In simulations, \cite{cap21} illustrates a standard Gaussian piecewise-constant mean scenario (BLOCKS, \cite{fryzlewicz2014wild}), where MCMC chains fail to converge, lacking a ``good" initialization.
-Similar concerns were raised in the high-dimensional variable selection literature \citep{chen2019fast,johndrow2020scalable} and crossed random effects models \citep{gao2017efficient}.
+In simulations, Cappello et al. \cite{cap21} illustrate a standard Gaussian piecewise-constant mean scenario (BLOCKS, \cite{fryzlewicz2014wild}), where MCMC chains fail to converge lacking a ``good" initialization.
+Similar concerns were raised in the high-dimensional variable selection literature \cite{chen2019fast} and crossed random effects models \cite{gao2017efficient}.